Leave of Absence

-The University has contracted International SOS (ISOS) to provide emergency assistance to students and staff on official trips or university-sanctioned activities overseas.
+Apart from travel insurance, timely assistance on medical and security matters is also important for people on overseas travel.
+The University has thus contracted International SOS (ISOS) to provide emergency assistance to NTU members on official trips or university-sanctioned activities overseas.

-You can access a wealth of destination-specific information to help you prepare and plan for your trip.
-In the event of an emergency during the trip, students and staff can contact ISOS for immediate assistance.
-The expenses incurred for the assistance services may be borne by the traveller or claimable your from travel insurance, depending on the insurance coverage.
+Prior to departure, travellers can access a wealth of destination-specific information to help them prepare and plan for the trip.
+In the event of an emergency during the trip, any NTU members can contact ISOS for immediate assistance.
+The expenses incurred for the assistance services may be borne by the traveller or claimable from his/her travel insurance, depending on the insurance terms.